stanislawbartkowski/db2audit/README.md

 Practical step on how to enable DB2 auditing: https://github.com/stanislawbartkowski/wikis/wiki/DB2-auditing<br>

-DB2 auditing by itself is a tool to collect audit data only.
+DB2 auditing by itself is a DB2 feature to collect audit data only.
 Next step is to develop a solution to analyze audit data, detect and escalate suspicious behaviour.
 Several topics under consideration.<br>

 * Collect audit data and make them ready for further analysis.
 * Configurable method to signal security violations.